WICG/canvas-color-space/CanvasColorSpaceProposal.md

 ## Unresolved Issues

-* Should black level compensation be implied in "linear spaces", such that (0,0,0) always represents absolute black in linear color values?
+* Should black level compensation be implied for "radiance" linearity, such that (0,0,0) always represents absolute black in the color space?

 * Should we support custom color spaces based on ICC profiles?
 Would offer ultimate flexibility.
 Would be hard to make implementations as efficient as built-in color spaces, in particular for implement linearPixelMath for profiles that have arbitrary transfer curves.

-* Should float16 pixelFormat allow alpha values outside [0,1] range at any stage of the pipeline?
+* Should float16 allow alpha values outside [0,1] range at any stage of the pipeline?
 What would they mean?

+* Should there be API-level support for radiance-linear (non-perceptual) color spaces or blending?
+    * This might be useful for canvas2d, but WebGL can already support most of this use case.

+* Should it be "rgba8" and "rgba16f" instead of "unorm8" and "float16"?

+* Should context creation throw on an unrecognized, non-undefined creation attribute?

 ## Proposal History